Certificate in Video Production

 - Final cut

-Our Video Production programme qualification is highly regarded in the industry and you students can be confident that this qualification will give them the expertise needed to excel in a variety of industry roles.
+Our video production course qualification is highly regarded in the industry and you students can be confident that this qualification will give them the expertise needed to excel in a variety of industry roles.
 Our graduates get equipped with the essential skills needed in both production and post-production.

-Successful students have used this course as their first step to becoming:
+Successful video production students have used this course as their first step to becoming:

 - Film & TV Director